tina1tarusha/ECE341-Project-2/README.md

 ECE 341 Effect of component variations on pole locations in H(s)

 ## Description ##
-Conducted a detailed simulation study of two electronic filter circuits to observe how random variations in component values affect their performance.
+Ran a detailed simulation of two electronic filter circuits to observe how random variations in component values affect their performance.

 ## Skills Demonstrated ##
 1. Proficiency in using simulation software for circuit analysis.